 Show Notes Welcome to Episode No. 78 – for Tuesday evening, April 7th, 2020.
 Never before have countries been under so much pressure to secure their citizens against an invisible enemy – at a time when people,…

-‘Wash Your Hands,’ they say.
+‘Wash Your Hands!’
 Securing Water for the Navajo Nation during COVID-19

 Show Notes This week, we focus on a community facing two crises at once.
 For weeks now, we have been told that washing our hands is our number one defence against COVID-19.
 But imagine being…